 In a project manager’s work, it is important to not overdo punishment for an error.
 After all, who would want to take the responsibility for something they are not always able to control and or have an influence on?
 Punishments for mistakes are a powerful anti-stimulus, which can discourage a team from taking responsibility and showing initiative.

-In today's world of web development, there are many factors that can disrupt even the short-term plans of the Scrum team for a couple of weeks, let alone big terms for which the time estimation may be even more inaccurate.
+In today's world of web development, there are many factors that can disrupt even the short-time plans of the Scrum team for a couple of weeks, let alone terms for which the time estimation may be even more inaccurate.
 Hence, my advice: do not bite off more than you can chew.
 To me, it is better to overestimate a task than to underestimate it.
 At least in this case, you will have:

 - successfully completed sprints